smaht-dac/submitr/docs/source/index.rst

 **smaht-submitr**: A metadata and file submission tool for :toplink:`SMaHT Portal <https://data.smaht.org/>`.

 .. note::
    You need a SMaHT account to use this software.
-For information an obtaining an account please see:
-   `SMaHT Portal Account Creation <account_creation.html>`_
+For information on obtaining an account please see the `SMaHT Portal Account Creation <account_creation.html>`_ page.
+See the `About <about.html>`_ page for more about the SMaHT project more generally

 .. .. image:: https://github.com/smaht-dac/submitr/actions/workflows/main.yml/badge.svg
 ..     :target: https://github.com/smaht-dac/submitr/actions